-Rochester divorce attorney Michelle Cimino offers free consultations – call us today to schedule a consultation to discuss how we can help you and your family.
+Rochester divorce attorney Michelle Cimino offers confidential consultations – call us today to schedule a consultation to discuss how we can help you and your family.

 We represent clients throughout Rochester including Monroe County, Orleans County, Livingston County, Ontario County, Wayne County, Genesee County, and Wyoming County.